2017 Barcelona attacks: Domestic

 On 26 August 2017, a large crowd marched down the Passeig de Gràcia in Barcelona in a protest against the terror attacks.
 The march was called by the city council and Catalan government.
 Some people booed the King of Spain and displayed signs blaming the Head of State for the Spanish arms sales.
 Other demonstrators displayed Spanish and Catalan flags.

-On 10 September 2017, the security and emergency services were awarded the Medal of Honour of the Catalan Parliament (Medalla d'Honor del Parlament de Catalunya).
-With this medal the Catalan Parliament recognises the dedication, effort, and courage of the Mossos d'Esquadra, Guàrdia Urbana de Barcelona, Local Police of Cambrils, and the Emergency Services.
+On 10 September 2017, police and emergency services were awarded the Medal of Honour of the Parliament of Catalonia (Medalla d'Honor del Parlament de Catalunya).
+With this medal the Catalan Parliament recognises the dedication, effort, and courage of the Mossos d'Esquadra, Guàrdia Urbana de Barcelona, Cambrils Local Police, and the Medical Emergencies Service.
 The Major of the Catalan Police, Josep Lluís Trapero Álvarez, collected the award and made a speech mourning the victims.